Skip to main content

 The audit, inspection, and evaluation process involves the following steps:

 2. Notification.
-The OIG notifies accountable managers of its intent to begin a review.
+OIG notifies accountable managers of its intent to begin a review.

 5. Draft audit, inspection, or evaluation report.
-The OIG drafts a report to document the objectives, review, findings, recommendations, and/or agreed-upon actions resulting from the OIG’s audit, inspection, or evaluation.
+OIG drafts a report to document the objectives, review, findings, recommendations, and/or agreed-upon actions resulting from OIG’s audit, inspection, or evaluation.

 9. Audit follow-up.
 OIG staff and the agency’s audit follow-up official monitor agency managers’ actions to ensure that recommendations are followed and agreed-upon actions are taken.